1. Getting Started: Part I

 This guide describes the setup for a Spektrum DX8 transmitter bound to the Spektrum Wireless USB Dongle (USB interface).
 The Spektrum wireless part is SPMWS2000 and it supports 8 channels.
 All 8 channels of the DX8 are used in this guide.

-Setups for RC Transmitters with Trainer Port/DCS (PPM) Output to a USB Interface
+Setups for RC Transmitters with Trainer Port/DCS (PPM) Output to a USB Interface with Joystick Gremlin

 • Another method is to use one of the all-in-1 (999-in-1, etc.) USB interfaces that are available through many outlets online.
 Follow one of the sample guides here to learn how to make the connection to SeligSIM using vJoy + Joystick Gremlin.